feeph/i2c-devices-rs/src/emc2101/README.md

 The EMC2101 is an SMBus 2.0 compliant, integrated fan control solution complete with two temperature monitors, one external and one internal.

+_Please note:_ All temperature values are in °C.

+The hardware does not support other units.

 ## Product IDs

 - EMC2101-ACZL-TR